diegofch29/teams-app-dev-guide/README.md

    <br>

-   2. We are going to configure our ID URI which will be our audience and will help us identify our application and protect our backend that we can configure to accept only token with this specific audience.
+   2. We are going to configure our ID URI which will be our audience and will help us identify our application and protect our backend that we can configure to accept only tokens with this specific audience.

    <br>